kparal/MagicDosbox-Profiles/Civilization/README.md

 well it will display on other devices.
 You can always adjust the button placement manually, though.

+## Download

+The simplest way is to download the whole repo: [Download everything]

+The `.mgc` file is the game profile to be imported in Magic DosBox, and the `html/` directory contains optional in-game help.

 ## Screenshots
 ![screenshot 1][screen1]